rehierl/node-tree-outliner/1-basics/2-1-hierarchy-of-seqs.md

 Note that this includes not having even one element in common.
 That is, because each element can be understood to represent a pattern of length 1.

 **CLARIFICATION**
+A set of sequences is said to be **disjoint**, if each sequence within that set is independent to all other sequences.

+**CLARIFICATION**
 Sequence A is said to **(loosely) contain** sequence B